bitvavo/python-bitvavo-api/README.md

     import json
     import time

-      # Use this class to connect to Bitvavo and make your first calls
+      # Use this class to connect to Bitvavo and make your first calls.
       # Add workflows to implement your business logic.
       class bitvavo_implementation:
           api_key = "<Replace with your your API key from Bitvavo Dashboard>"